prometheus-protocol/.github/profile/README.md

 ---

-### **Phase 3: The Autonomous Economy - "Project Agora" (⏳ IN PROGRESS)**
+### **Phase 3: The Premier Marketplace - "Project Agora" (🚀 UP NEXT)**

-**Goal:** Evolve from a team-led project into a self-sustaining, public utility governed by its own economic mechanics and community stewardship.
--   **Protocol Sustainability:**
-    -   [ ] **The Handover:** Transition control of key protocol parameters (e.g., managing the list of vetted auditors, fee structures) to a transparent, on-chain process, cementing its status as a decentralized public good.
-    -   [ ] **Treasury & Fee Switch:** Implement a protocol fee switch, allowing a micro-fee on transactions to be directed to a community-managed treasury to fund ongoing development and security.
+**Goal:** Transition from a foundational protocol into the premier, feature-rich marketplace for the open agentic economy, focusing on professional tooling, advanced economic models, and mainstream adoption.
 -   **Advanced Economic Primitives:**
-    -   [ ] **Security Bonds:** Enable developers to stake **USDC** as a security bond, providing an economic guarantee of their service's integrity.
+    -   [ ] **Security Bonds:** Enable developers to stake **USDC** as a security bond, providing an economic guarantee of their service's integrity and signaling a higher level of commitment to users.
     -   [ ] **Atomic Revenue Sharing:** Enhance the SDK to allow services to programmatically split incoming revenue with other services, enabling more complex and collaborative applications.

----

-### **Phase 4: Mainstream Adoption - "Project Pantheon" (🚀 UP NEXT)**

-**Goal:** Become the ubiquitous, de facto standard for trust and commerce in the decentralized AI ecosystem.
--   **Strategic Partnerships:**
+-   **Professional Developer Tooling:**
+    -   [ ] **Developer Analytics Dashboard:** Provide service developers with a rich dashboard to track usage, revenue, and user engagement, giving them the insights to grow their business.
+    -   [ ] **SDK Expansion:** Launch official SDKs for other key languages in the AI ecosystem, such as Python and Rust, to maximize our addressable market.
+-   **Mainstream Adoption & Integration:**
-    -   [ ] Forge partnerships with major AI agent platforms and developer ecosystems to integrate Prometheus as their default trust and monetization layer.
+    -   [ ] **Strategic Partnerships:** Forge partnerships with major AI agent platforms and developer ecosystems to integrate Prometheus as their default trust and monetization layer.
--   **Protocol Standardization:**
-    -   [ ] Formalize the Prometheus verification and identity standards into a public ICRC proposal for the entire Internet Computer ecosystem.
+    -   [ ] **Protocol Standardization:** Formalize the Prometheus verification and identity standards into a public ICRC proposal, positioning it as a foundational pillar for the entire Internet Computer ecosystem.
--   **Economic Scale:**
-    -   [ ] Achieve a major economic milestone, such as processing over $1M in total transaction volume through the protocol's payment layer.

 ---